-Grade: E D С В А Mark range: 0-7 8-15 16-22 23-28 29-36

-The range and suitability of the work submitted

-This session the number of Category 3 essays increased slightly.
-These were often more focused and structured than in previous session, but there is still an issue with research questions being too broad, making them difficult to address effectively within the word limit of the essay.
-Many essays this session looked at well-known themes such as motifs in Astrid Lindgren's works and the theme of evil and other features of Guillou's "Ondskan".

-The number of category 2 essays comparing more than two literary works has increased.
+May 2015 extended essay reports Swedish A Overall grade boundaries Grade: E D С В А Mark range: 0-7 8-15 16-22 23-28 29-36 The range and suitability of the work submitted This May session, the number of Category 3 essays continued to increase, however only slightly.
+Like last year there are still some issues with the Category 3 option with regards to appropriate research.
+This includes also the problem of broad questions that are not focused on a specific text.
+Many Category 1 essays this session continued to look at well-known themes such as motifs in Astrid Lindgren's works and the theme of evil and other features of Guillou's Ondskan.
+The number of Category 2 essays comparing more than two literary works has for some unknown reason continued to increase.
 This is sometimes to the detriment of the focus and depth to which each piece of literature can be addressed.
-The most focused and creative essays tend to be on more minor details that have come from one or two literary pieces.
+The most focused and creative essays tend to be on more minor details that have come from two literary pieces.
 Candidates inevitably continue to research classic authors which offer a variety of secondary sources for consideration during the research process.
+More modern authors appear this year and internet sources are increasingly used as secondary material as well as criticism and reviews from newspapers.
+Books that have received popular awards and texts that look at actual, social themes seem to be of great interest.
 Candidates who use contemporary works tend to have more difficulties in appropriate source selection, as many sources are electronic and sometimes of dubious quality.
 Candidates have always explored children's literature, and this session the number of essays dealing with this topic (literature for the youth/young adults) increased.
-Novels such as "Engelsforstrilogin" are sometimes not rich enough on literary features to give a good enough opportunity for a candidate to deal with in isolation and do well.
+Novels such as Engelsforstrilogin, are sometimes not rich enough on literary features to give a good enough opportunity for a candidate to deal with in isolation and do well.
 Candidates need to take care in their selection, and ensure if one piece of work alone does not give sufficient scope for analysis and research on the chosen features, that another piece of work is chosen for a comparative approach.